-After laser eye surgery, take these special precautions to prevent injury or infection during your initial postoperative period:
+After laser eye surgery, take these precautions to prevent injury or infection:

-Don't take a shower or wash your hair until the day after laser eye surgery.
+- Don't take a shower or wash your hair until the day after.

-Don't drive until you feel comfortable doing so.
+- Don't drive until you feel comfortable.
+Get your doctor’s OK first.

-Don't allow tap water to get in your eyes for at least a week after laser eye surgery.
+- Keep tap water out of your eyes for at least a week.

-Avoid swimming pools, whirlpools, saunas, and lakes at least 14 days after laser eye surgery.
+- Avoid pools, whirlpools, saunas, and lakes for at least 3 weeks.

-Don't get your hair colored or permed for at least 10 days after laser eye surgery.
+- Don't get your hair colored or permed for at least 10 days.

-Wear eye protection for at least the first month once you have resumed exercise and sports activities after laser eye surgery.
+- Wear eye protection for at least a month once you start exercise and sports activities again.

-Bright sunshine may cause scarring, and therefore, sunglasses are recommended on bright days over a period of 12 months after laser eye surgery.
+- Bright sunshine may cause scarring, so wear sunglasses on bright days for at least a year.